 - Edit mode: The portlet’s configuration mode.
 Use this mode to configure a custom view or behavior.
 For example, the Edit mode of a weather portlet might let you choose a location to retrieve weather data from.

 - Help mode: A mode that displays the portlet’s help information.

 Most modern applications use View Mode only.

-Portlet window states control the amount of space a portlet takes up on a page.
+Portlet window states control the amount of space a portlet takes on a page.
 Window states mimic window behavior in a traditional desktop environment: